MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorials/learn-common-operators.md

 |2007-06-26T20:00:00Z|2007-06-26T23:00:00Z|TEXAS|Flood|750000|

 > [!NOTE]
 > The order of the operators is important.
 If you put `top` before `where` here, you'll get different results.
-This is because the data is transformed by each operator.
+This is because the data is transformed by each operator in order.
 To learn more, see [tabular expression statements](../tabularexpressionstatements.md).

-## Calculate computed columns
+## Create calculated columns

+The [project](../projectoperator.md) and [extend](../extendoperator.md) operators can both create calculated columns.

+Use `project` to specify only the columns you want to view, and use `extend` to append the calculated column to the end of the table.

-The following query uses `project` to create a computed `Duration` column that calculates the difference between the `StartTime` and `EndTime`.
+The following query uses `project` to create a calculated `Duration` column that holds the difference between the `StartTime` and `EndTime`.
+Since we only want to view a few select columns, using `project` is a better choice in this case.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA1WMsQoCMRBEe79iujRaWqYQLtZCUtjGy6InJhv29pSAH+/pIWg3zLx5Xlmyu1PRcfXE40JC8BqVYC1McMedN4gl4cOEVpdhf2NOZn4oV2xxauhijmc6CFcSbUg09vNcha/U61spGoZMa7iSltBNEnXgAvvtsPkF/40vqGFRKakAAAA=" target="_blank">Run the query</a>